Bachelor of Fine Arts

 Credits 0Set Safety is a 13 week class that acclimates all incoming Graduate and Undergraduates film student on the safe practices for the Film Department's Stages and Grip and Lighting equipment.
 This class will also cover Film Facilities usages.
 Required for all Film Students.

-FILM-004W: Set Safety Hands-On Training
+FILM-040: Set Safety and Tech Training

 FILM-101: Screenwriting 1